smieras/jdbc-unload/readme.md

 	<!-- END:: production database drivers -->

 **General application configuration**
 - The output directory will be created based on the relative path to which the jar is deployed.
+It assumes write permission.
 - The commit interval can be used to indicate how much rows should be kept in memory before writing them to a file.
 - The page size determines how many records are fetched per read from the database.
 - The delimiter is the separation character between columns.